-The new year is a great opportunity to reflect upon the last months and set intentions and goals for the coming year… which will hopefully be better for all of us!
+The new year, with new beginnings, is a great opportunity to reflect upon the last months and set intentions and goals for the coming year… which will hopefully be better for all of us!

 We welcome new beginnings with open arms